Tetsuya Naito: Forming Los Ingobernables de Japón and rise to stardom (2015–2019)

-On January 4, 2016, at Wrestle Kingdom 10 in Tokyo Dome, Naito was defeated by Hirooki Goto, with whom Los Ingobernables de Japón had been feuding since the previous October.
+On January 4, 2016, at Wrestle Kingdom 10, Naito was defeated by Goto, with whom Los Ingobernables de Japón had been feuding since the previous October.
 Naito avenged the loss on March 12 by defeating Goto in the finals to win the 2016 New Japan Cup.
 On April 10 at Invasion Attack 2016, Naito defeated Kazuchika Okada with help from his Los Ingobernables de Japón stablemates Bushi, Evil and the debuting Sanada to win the IWGP Heavyweight Championship for the first time.
 Naito made his first successful title defense on May 3 at Wrestling Dontaku 2016 against Tomohiro Ishii.
 On June 19 at Dominion 6.19 in Osaka-jo Hall, Naito lost the IWGP Heavyweight Championship back to Kazuchika Okada.
 From July 22 to August 13, Naito took part in the 2016 G1 Climax, where he finished second in his block with a record of six wins and three losses.
 Naito finished tied with block winner Kenny Omega on points, but failed to advance to the finals due to losing to Omega in their head-to-head match on the final day.
 On September 25 at Destruction in Kobe, Naito defeated Michael Elgin to win the IWGP Intercontinental Championship for the first time.
 He made his first successful title defense on November 5 at Power Struggle against Jay Lethal.
 Naito then took part in the 2016 World Tag League, where he and Los Ingobernables member Rush finished with a record of four wins and three losses, failing to advance to the finals due to losing to block winners Tama Tonga and Tanga Loa in their final round-robin match.